 When dealing with historic buildings, windows are often a contentious item.
 A property owner is torn between the need to retain the historic character of the windows and the competing desire to improve energy efficiency and reduce window maintenance.
 Replacement sash or total replacement is often suggested in order to promote energy efficiency, reduce long-term maintenance costs, window longevity, and provide better window operation.

-Studies have indicated that about twenty percent of the heating loss from a building is through the windows.
+Studies have indicated that only about twenty percent of the heating loss from a building is through the windows.

 The remaining eighty percent is through the roof, walls, floors, and chimneys, with roofs having the greatest percentage of heat loss.
 Reducing heat loss through windows by fifty percent will only reduce total heat loss by ten percent.
 The cost of replacement windows is often substantial and the actual energy savings are often not significant.

 A study funded by the Vermont State Historic Preservation office tested the assumption that historic windows can be retained and upgraded to approximate the thermal efficiency of replacement sash or window inserts.
 That study found that interior storm windows reduced exterior air infiltration and sash air infiltration and exterior storm windows in good condition all reduced sash infiltration when they were closed.
 Replacement of a historic wood window does not necessarily result in greater energy savings over upgrading the existing window.
 Studies conducted by the Historic Landmarks Foundation of Indiana had similar findings, that effective window rehabilitation can be accomplished at a lower cost than replacement of windows while still resulting in significant energy savings.